NikkieTutorials Comes Out As Trans In An Emotional New YouTube Video

 After just three hours live on YouTube, the video has become the number-one trending video on the platform and amassed over 1.3 million views (and counting).
 De Jager had one message she shared to Twitter following her announcement, and that's "#IamMe."
 In her brave words, "Today is the day I am free, and I get to be me... finally."

-If you are a trans person in need of information and support, please call the Trans Lifeline at 1-877-565-8860.
+If you are a trans person in need of information and support, please call the Trans Helpline at 0300 330 0630.

 Advertisement